 Over 60 projects have been delivered ranging from mire restoration to the conservation of waterlogged archaeological sites, from historic reconstructions to new bird hides, and from wetland stories with schools to species recording with volunteers.
 During the course of the scheme more than 16,000 people will have been engaged as participants in events, educational activities and training courses, or as volunteers.

 The current Avalon Marshes Centre although functional is far from ideal, having evolved out of buildings left over from its days as a garden centre.
 After previous unsuccessful attempts, funding has now been secured for a first phase of development from the Department for Environment, Food and Rural Affairs (Defra).
 Led by Natural England, work started in spring 2017.
 New offices have been built as an extension of the current workshops, a waste water treatment system installed and other essential work undertaken.

 This opens up the rest of the site for further development, including access to the historic reconstructions built as part of the Avalon Marshes Landscape Partnership scheme, This will help to ensure that the centre is fit for purpose and worthy of the Avalon Marshes growing reputation.
 Discussions are being held between Natural England and its partners to agree how further phases of the development and the future operation of the site are best taken forward.

 Although the Avalon Marshes Landscape Partnership Scheme finished at the end of November 2016, the partners remain committed to working together to:

-The new agreement between the partners has been signed which includes a shared vision, aims and objectives, as well as a commitment to working together on the ground to provide a fitting legacy to the Avalon Marshes Landscape Partnership scheme and to the investment from Heritage Lottery.
+The resulting agreement between the partners includes a shared vision, aims and objectives, as well as a commitment to working together on the ground to provide a fitting legacy to the Avalon Marshes Landscape Partnership scheme and to the investment from Heritage Lottery.